Imafrah/Imchef/README.md

-# Imchef – AI-Powered E-Commerce Platform
+# Imchef

 **Imchef** is a modern, responsive e-commerce website for premium noodles and artisan sauces.
-The project leverages AI tools—including **Cursor**—for smart development, rapid prototyping, and optimized workflow.
+The project leverages AI tools including **Cursor** for smart development, rapid prototyping, and optimized workflow.

 ---